For The Community

 What Happens Next?

-If your location works for the production company, the location manager will return for a “tech scout '' with the Director, the 1st AD, the Production Manager, and the Art Director, to inspect the location.
-After the tech scout, the AD puts together a shooting schedule and call sheets are emailed out, which include call times.
+If the production company likes your location, the Location Manager will return for a “tech scout” with the Director, the First AD, the Production Manager and the Art Director to inspect the location.
+After the tech scout, the First AD will assemble a shooting schedule and email call sheets to the actors and crew.

-The Art Director may want to know if furniture or personal possessions can be moved, as they may bring in rented furniture, props, or “set dressing” for the scenes.
-This is taken care of by the Swing Gang, members of the Art Deparment responsible for moving furniture.
+The Art Director may want to know if furniture or personal possessions can be moved, as they may bring in rented furniture, props or set dressing for the scenes.
+This is taken care of by the members of the Art Department responsible for moving furniture, the Swing Gang, and usually happens the day before the shoot to prep the location.

-Once you agree to the amount of compensation in the terms of a Temporary Rental Contract of your property, you should be given a COI (Copy of Insurance) indemnifying you as “additionally insured” in the terms.
+Once you agree to the amount of compensation in the terms of a Temporary Rental Contract of your property, you should be given a Copy of Insurance (COI) indemnifying you as “additionally insured” in the terms.

 Day of Shoot

-The first location will usually serve as the company’s basecamp, where the crew will keep their cars and return later on for lunch.
+The first location will usually serve as the company’s basecamp where the crew will keep their cars and return for meals.

-Once filming is done for the day, “It’s a wrap!” is called out, and the crew packs up to go home.
-The Location Manager will then tour the property with the owner to inspect all areas that the production occupied, looking for any damage that may have occurred during the shoot.
+Once filming is done for the day, the Location Manager will tour the property with the owner to inspect all areas that the production occupied, looking for any damage that may have occurred during the shoot.

-Note: In the state of California, you do not have to pay state income tax on up to 14 days of the rental of your home as a film location per year.
+NOTE: In California, you do not have to pay state income tax to rent your home as a film location for up to 14 days per year.
 Check with your tax pro for the specific details.

 Top